webplatform/docs-wpd/Community/Meetings/General/index.md

 The localization guide isn;'t in the editor's guide.

 ACTION: shepazu to send localization guide to public lis
-ACTION: Julee to call it out to the l18n folks to make sure it makes sense
+ACTION: Julee to call it out to the l18n folks to make sure it makes sense (shepazu wanted to get Richard I involved...)

 We will table the long-term solution for now